ProHill/VRS-flights-db/README.md

 - [phpMyAdmin](https://www.phpmyadmin.net) is very helpful for viewing your MySQL tables to ensure records are being populated correctly.

 ##Instructions
+Note: These instructions are not exhaustive.
+You will need to be handy with Windows, Linux, MySQL.
+If you encounter issues, please log them here and I will update the documentation.

 ### Database schema
 You will need to create a database and two tables on your MySQL database host.